babashka/sci/doc/libsci.md

 library available, just to show that you can bring in your own Clojure functions.

-Using the script `libsci/compile` we compile an uberjar where this API will be available.
-We will use uberjar to compile to a shared library using GraalVM `native-image`.
-But first, let's have a look at the bridging class between Java and C++:
+Now let's have a look at the bridging class between Java and C++:

 ``` java
 package sci.impl;